Eads Bridge: Construction

+During the bridge's construction, The New York Times called it "The World's Eighth Wonder".

 The cost of building the bridge was nearly $10 million ($ million with inflation).

+Early history

 The Eads Bridge was undercapitalized during construction and burdened with debt.
 Because of its historic focus on the Mississippi and river trade, St. Louis lacked adequate rail terminal facilities, and the bridge was poorly planned to coordinate rail access.
 Although an engineering and aesthetic success, the bridge operations became bankrupt within a year of opening.
 The railroads boycotted the bridge, resulting in a loss of tolls.
 The bridge was later sold at auction for 20 cents on the dollar.
 This sale caused the National Bank of the State of Missouri to fold, which was the largest bank failure in the United States at that time.
 Eads did not suffer financial consequences.
 Many involved with financing the bridge were indicted, but Eads was not.

 Granite for the bridge came from the Iron County, Missouri, quarry of B. Gratz Brown, Missouri Governor and U.S. Senator, who had helped secure federal financing for the bridge.

 In April 1875, after the failure of the Illinois and St Louis Bridge Company, the bridge was sold at public auction, for $2 million, to a newly incorporated St. Louis Bridge Company controlled by the old company's creditors.
 This group was bought-out two years later by the Terminal Railroad Association of St. Louis (TRRA).

-The TRRA owned the bridge until 1989, when the Terminal Railroad transferred the bridge to the Bi-State Regional Transportation Authority and the City of St. Louis, for incorporation into St Louis' MetroLink light rail system.
-In exchange for Eads Bridge, the TRRA acquired the MacArthur Bridge, previously owned by the City of St Louis.
+At the 1893 Columbian Exposition, Missouri exhibited a model of the bridge made of sugar cane.
+In 1898 the bridge was featured on the $2 Trans-Mississippi Issue of postage stamps.
+One hundred years later the design was reprinted in a commemorative souvenir sheet.